lucaszawadneak/monster-hunt/README.md

 ##  :japanese_ogre: Monster Hunt

 Mini game developed with VueJS.
-This minigame one of many challenges of my VueJS learning process
+This minigame is one of many challenges of my VueJS learning process

 This small project was developed using *VueJS script*, and not it's CLI.